roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811-breakout/at-commands.md

----
-next: connecting-to-ttn/
----

-# Configuring the RAK811 LPWAN Breakout Module using AT Commands
+# AT Commands for RAK811 LPWAN Breakout Module

 The purpose of this section is to demonstrate on how to configure the RAK811 through the use of AT Commands via a Serial Port Tool running in your Windows PC.
 The list below shows the AT Commands available for use: